 How can I control dust if I have pets?

-If you have pets, make sure you regularly groom them to help minimize the amount of shedding and reduce the contribution of pet-related particles to household dust.
-Use a robot vacuum made for removing pet hair or one with a HEPA filter to capture these fine particles, and place washable covers on furniture that can protect surfaces from accumulating pet-related dust.
+If you have pets, make sure you regularly groom them to help minimise the amount of shedding and reduce the contribution of pet-related particles to household dust.
+Use a robot vacuum for pet hair to capture these fine particles, and place washable covers on furniture that can protect surfaces from accumulating pet-related dust.

 Can houseplants help reduce dust?